 7. Test for Leaks – After the adhesive has cured, check the seal by closing the door on a piece of paper.
 If you can pull the paper out easily with the door closed, the seal may not be tight enough, and you should check the gasket for gaps or uneven areas.

-Dollar Bill Test – Confirm wood stove gasket is installed safely!
+How to Confirm wood stove gasket is installed safely and test your install!

 Our favorite way to determine if wood stove rope gasket is properly installed is with the dollar bill test.